shaylarihosain/Scripps-College-Journal/README.md

 - **Installs our brand fonts**

-- **Injects more convenient Adobe InDesign interface layout tailored to SCJ magazine design**
+- **Injects more convenient custom Adobe InDesign interface layout tailored to magazine design**

 - **Move artwork into the correct folder**
      - When leadership sends you the visual artwork selected for use in the _Journal_, you need to put it into the Artwork folder.
 (We all work with one set of artwork that was accepted for this year's issue.
 When we split up the issue for multiple designers to work on, we don't need to repackage the artwork every time.)